 Come along for the ride as they share one of their worst travel days.
 It starts out with a business class flight and lounge access (so posh!), but quickly makes a turn for the worst.
 You’ll see what I mean when I say, “Travel days are the worst!”.

 Japanese Capsule Hotel Nightmare

-Can't get enough of Nate and Kara?
-Check out their experience saying in a Japanese Capsule Hotel.
-It wasn't quite what they were expecting...
+Can’t get enough of Nate and Kara?
+Check out their experience staying in a Japanese Capsule Hotel in Tokyo.
+It wasn’t quite what they were expecting…

 Lucy Mugford, a junior at Marquette University (and my beautiful cousin!), has spent the past semester studying abroad in Madrid, Spain.
 While most days are bliss (check out her Instagram and her blog and you’ll know what I mean), she shares one very stressful experience that’ll make you wonder what in the world you’d do in her situation!

 After an incredible spring break week traveling Italy with two friends, one friend and I decided to top off the trip by spending the last two days in Malta.
 We were picturing lounging on the beach, soaking in some sun and much needed R&R. However, Malta turned out to be the opposite.
 After dinner and going out to an Irish pub, meeting some cool New Zealanders, and another bar, we headed home to our villa.

 It wasn’t until the next morning that I realized my wallet was gone.
 I thought it was a joke – it had to be at the bar we were at!
 But, we went to the bar and had no luck.
 I kept checking my credit card statements and then sure enough, there was a charge: $68.94 at an Italian train company, which I did not purchase.